-There's a lot to factor in when searching for the best power cage, especially with the wide variety of types to choose from, making it hard to know exactly how much you need to spend and what features to look out for.
+There's a lot to consider searching for the best power cage, especially when you factor in how much you want to spend and what features you want your cage to include.

-Fortunately, we've done some of the hard work for you by compiling a list of our top picks based on price, reviews, and, perhaps most importantly of all, versatility to help you make an informed decision on how best to upgrade your home gym.
+Fortunately, we've put together a list of our top picks based on price, reviews, and, perhaps most importantly of all, versatility to help you make an informed decision on how best to upgrade your home gym.

 If you're not entirely sure what a power cage is, don't worry.
-Unlike some of the best squat racks, a power cage typically features four metal posts connected by horizontal framing which encapsulates you as you lift and acts as somewhat of a safety feature for when you train by yourself.
+Unlike some of the best squat racks, a power cage typically features four metal posts connected by a horizontal frame to act as a safety feature for when you train by yourself.

-Best All-Round Power Cage - Fitness Reality Super Max 810 XLT
+Best full power cage - Fitness Reality Super Max 810 XLT

 When it comes to finding a well-rounded power cage for your home gym, you'll no doubt be looking for something durable and strong whilst also being relatively inexpensive.

-Thankfully, this Fitness Reality Super Max appears to tick all of those boxes due to being made from solid steel that has been ASTM tested to give it a max capacity of 800lbs.
+Thankfully, this Fitness Reality squat rack appears to tick all of those boxes due to being made from solid steel that has been ASTM tested to give it a max capacity of 800lbs.

-When you're not squatting or benching, the Fitness Reality Super Max also comes with a multi-grip pull-up bar across the top so you can complete wide grip, narrow grip, and hammer grip pull-ups all from one bit of kit.
+When you're not squatting or benching, it also comes with a multi-grip pull-up bar across the top so you can complete wide grip, narrow grip, and hammer grip pull-ups all from one bit of kit.

 On the whole, we feel this power cage could seriously upgrade any home gym which is why, we think, it's a great option to consider.

-Best Power Cage On A Budget - HulkFit Multi-Function Power Cage
+Best budget power cage - HulkFit Multi-Function Power Cage

 This HulkFit cage looks to prove you don't have to break the bank to pick up a high-quality power rack for your home gym setup.